nespresso/ntaf/CONTRIBUTING.md

 It upgrades the version in `package.json` and commit the change with "Release version X.X.X" message.

 4. Generate the JSDoc by running `npm run doc`
-5. Push the changes in `./docs` to GitHub
+5. Push the changes in `./docs` to GitHub: `git add docs && git commit -m "Generate documentation for version 2.5.0" && git push origin master`
 6. Publish a new release of the npm package by running `npm publish`

 From your browser: